tauri-apps/governance-and-guidance/board-election-2023/Candidates.md

 Candidates for the [2023 Tauri Board elections](README.md).

-### Applying?

-If you're applying as a candidate, we'd love to share your introduction with the voting Working Group members.
-You're welcome to use the existing introductions as reference.
-There is no mandatory format, so feel free to write in your own style!

-That said, here are some points of attention:

-- The document will be public.
-- Integrity and transparency are important.
-Consider using your real name and to mention any relevant interests (ex: contracts or employment).
-- Not everyone in the Working Group may be aware of what you do.
-It's worth highlighting even if you've been part of the community.

 ## Bill Avery

 I live in Redmond, WA (USA).
 My wife and I have two kids, one in high school and the other in college.
 I am fortunate to have a job that I love doing writing code, so much so that I spend quite a bit of my free time working on OSS projects.
 Besides OSS projects, I also like to play games on my PC and viola in a community orchestra.